We cannot bound into the depths of God at one spring;

 The Next Step: Becoming an Inquirer

-Now, we love this life, obviously.
-But the monastic life is not for everyone.
+We feel a deep call to this life, but the monastic life is not for everyone.
 While we pray for each man who expresses an interest in our life, we also pray for the gift of discernment to know who should be encouraged and invited to accept this challenge, and who should be directed to follow God’s prompting elsewhere.
 We look for signs: a desire to seek God in prayer, a yearning to serve, compatibility with the members of our community, and the resilience and maturity to set out on the path of formation.

 If you think that God could be calling you to explore our life further, you probably have a great number of questions.
 Here are some of the questions we commonly get asked by men curious about our life.
 Our answers below sketch out some of the norms we anticipate among those who pursue a vocation with us.
 Are there exceptions?
 Of course.
 But this is a good place to start.